Last Updated on March 19, 2022 by Jim Ferri

 By Jim Ferri

-Today many people know Hallstatt as the prettiest lakeside village in Austria.
-Furthermore, even that’s selling it short.
+Today most people familiar with Hallstatt know it as the prettiest lakeside village in Austria.
+But even that’s selling it short.

 Seeing Hallstatt for the First Time, You Just Stare

 It’s an incredibly charming place, likely unlike any towns you’ve seen elsewhere.
 Christened as a UNESCO World Heritage site in 1997, its lake and mountain setting makes you stare in awe the first time you see it.
 I know I did.